Effect of streaks on hypersonic boundary layer instability: Conclusion

-With moderate streak amplitudes, the first-mode instability became further destabilized, eventually reaching amplitudes similar to those observed in a 2D flat plate flow.
-Increasing the streak amplitude further led to a general destabilization of the boundary layer, characterized by a rapid rise in first-mode instabilities along with streak-specific instabilities that exceeded the amplitudes observed in the canonical flat plate flow.
-Notably, we observed a distinct behaviour of the second mode for the last two streak amplitude levels.
-This behaviour was associated with a frequency splitting of the second-mode instabilities induced by the presence of two characteristic boundary layer heights under low and high-speed streaks.
-Importantly, we confirmed for the first time that this frequency splitting is proportional to the modulation of the boundary layer height.
+With moderate streak amplitudes, the first-mode instability is further destabilised, eventually reaching amplitudes similar to those observed in the Blasius flow.
+Increasing the streak amplitude further led to a general destabilisation of the boundary layer, characterised by a rapid rise in first-mode instabilities along with streak-specific instabilities that exceeded the amplitudes observed in the Blasius flow.
+Last, the second mode was found to undergo a frequency separation, with low- and high-frequency Mack modes, associated with the two characteristic boundary layer heights imposed by the streaks.
+Importantly, we observed for the first time that this frequency splitting is proportional to the modulation of the boundary layer height, for the hypersonic-flow studied here.
+If this result is confirmed for other configurations, it can become a useful for modeling MM-waves in streaky flows.

-In summary, this study sheds light on the intricate interplay between streaks and convective instabilities in hypersonic boundary layers, offering valuable insights into the transitional behaviour of these flows.
-Future research directions may include an analysis of streaky flow receptivity in a global resolvent framework, as introduced by \cite{jouinCollectiveSecondaryInstabilities2022}, and an exploration of the saturation and nonlinear pathways to turbulence of the observed instabilities, contributing further to our understanding of the laminar-to-turbulent transition on streaky baseflows.
+In summary, the study sheds light on the rich diversity of linear dynamics that arise in streaky boundary layer flows, and the numerous paths to transition that may therefore exist.
+Future research directions may include an analysis of streaky flow receptivity in a global resolvent framework, as introduced by \cite{jouinCollectiveSecondaryInstabilities2022}, and an exploration of the saturation and nonlinear pathways to turbulence of the observed instabilities, contributing further to our understanding of the laminar-to-turbulent transition on baseflows modulated by streaks.